 "Oh, and it wasn't just me!
 There were other good people back in our campaign back in 2008 who were very, very loyal to Senator McCain and worked for him for many years and they weren't invited to the funeral.
 So that was all weird.
 I hope that doesn't happen to other people.
 It's all unnecessary.
 It's kind of a gut punch."

-She was also asked how the whole experience was for her back in 2008, saying she was "attacked" while running as the first VP woman.
+She was also asked how the whole experience was for her back in 2008, saying she was "attacked" while running as the first VP woman on a Republican ticket.